 1. Attend Houston’s St. Patrick’s Day Parade

-The parade starts at noon at the Clock Tower at MinuteMaid Park on Texas and goes west-bound.
+The parade starts at noon on Saturday, March 14, at McKinney and Hutchins Streets in downtown Houston.
 It’s a free, two-hour event ending in an after party at Lucky’s.
 Read more here!

 What’s better than coffee in the morning?
 Coffee with booze in the morning.
-My favorite cocktail meets coffee bar in town is in Midtown — but the cool part right off the rail on Main Street.
+My favorite cocktail meets coffee bar — Double Trouble — is in Midtown — but the cool part right off the rail on Main Street.
 Check it out!

 Listen, today is the day to go all out Irish with potato pancakes, corned beef and cabbage, and Irish stew.
-Head to Jack and Ginger’s or McElroy’s for authentic bites.
+Head to Jack and Ginger’s, (Midtown) Shay McElroy’s Irish Pub (Downtown), or McGonigel’s Mucky Duck (Upper Kirby) for authentic bites.

-Pros: It’s the most Irish thing in Houston.
+It’s the most Irish thing in Houston.
 Even the building is green and has an Irish flag proudly waving.
-There’s a huge party, called the “under the tent party,” Friday.
-They’ll serve lunch (stew and Guinness bread or sandwiches) and have step dancing and bagpipe playing!
+There’s a huge party on Saturday and on Tuesday they’ll serve lunch (stew and Guinness bread or sandwiches) and have step dancing and bagpipe playing!

 Throughout the party, they’ll roll out special stout beers.
 Food will be available and the regular beer lineup and commemorative St. Patrick’s Day glassware will also be available.
 Bonus: watch or compete in the World Elevated Beer Pouring Championship or the Donegal Beard Growing Competition.
 More here!

-- Luck of the Irish Midtown Pub Crawl (Midtown – Saturday): Dogwood + friends are teaming up to have one heck of a St. Paddy’s Day party.
+- Luck of the Irish Midtown Pub Crawl (Midtown – Saturday): Pub Fiction + friends are teaming up to have one heck of a St. Paddy’s Day party.
 More here.

-- 4th Annual Green Mile St. Patrick’s Day Block Party (Washington – Sunday): Party starts at 11 am and goes until 10 pm.
-You can check in at any of the participating bars, like: Clutch Bar, Concrete Cowboy and Standard Bar.
+- 5th Annual Green Mile St. Patrick’s Day Block Party (Washington – Tuesday): Party starts at 11 am and goes until 10 pm.
+You can check in at any of the participating bars, like: Clutch Bar, Concrete Cowboy and more.
 More here.